Elizabeth Cronin: Music

 Cronin sang songs both in English and in her local dialect of the Irish language, which particularly interested collectors.

 She made her first public appearance in 1899 at the age of 20 in a Feis in Macroom, singing two sean-nós songs in Irish.
 Her career as a youth involved singing at weddings and parties, whilst also singing to pass the time when milking cows.

 She was visited and recorded by The Irish Folklore Commission, Seamus Ennis and Marie Slocombe (both with the BBC), Peter Kennedy, Jean Ritchie / George Pickow, Diane Hamilton, Brian George, Robin Roberts, and the ethnomusicologist and folklorist Alan Lomax.
 Lomax included her songs in the Irish volume of his 18-volume "Columbia World Library of Folk and Primitive Music," which he edited whilst in London during the 1950s.

 Over 80 of Cronin's songs are on tape, however many are not available to the public but confined to her private collection.
 She never received a recording contract from her career in Irish traditional music.

 Her sons Donncha and Sean assisted in the physical recording of many of their mother's songs, and her grandson Daibhi O Croinin, a professor of early medieval history, compiled a book of 200 of her songs.

 Towards the latter-end of Cronin's life, her music was grouped together into a collection called "The Commercial Recordings".

 There is a version of "Lord Gregory" (The Lass of Roch Royall) by Cronin on the Cultural Equity website.

 Illness and death

-Suggested through the listening of several recorded collections, including "The Bonny Blue-Eyed Lassie" recorded by Diane Hamilton in 1955, it is evident that she has become exhausted and struggles to sing.
+In Cronin's last recordings, including "The Bonny Blue-Eyed Lassie" recorded by Diane Hamilton in 1955, it was evident that she had become exhausted and struggled to sing.
 Cronin fell ill to the blood-related diseases toxaemia and anaemia,.
 She died in hospital in Macroom on 2 June 1956, at the age of 77.